February 5, 2024

-Free online learning platforms like EdApp offer an easy way to put together 5 min safety topics for work and share the content with your team.
-Thanks to their responsive authoring tool and microlearning templates, all you need to do is copy and paste your workplace safety content or import your powerpoint training, hit publish, and you’re all good to go.
-If you want to achieve a better-looking design for your slides, you can also use their Canva integration to add professional-looking graphics, text, custom imagery, animation, and video.
+Free online learning platforms like SafetyCulture’s Training offer an easy way to put together 5-minute safety topics for work and share the content with your team.
+Thanks to their responsive authoring tool and microlearning templates, all you need to do is copy and paste your workplace safety content or import your existing training materials, hit publish, and you’re all good to go.

 To reiterate, there are several opportunities to communicate hazards in the workplace and safety practices to your team: